 One important exception to the preferred method involves claimants who receive a promotion and corresponding pay raise shortly before their industrial accidents.
 Rather than base their AWW on a 52-week analysis, those employees are entitled to compensation based upon the higher wages enjoyed in the new position.

 Once the employee's AWW is calculated, that figure sets his entitlement for the life of his case.
 There is no consideration given to the fact that he may have enjoyed periodic promotions and pay raises over the years had he not been injured.
 Many times a claimant who has been receiving temporary total disability benefits for years may say, "I'm stuck receiving compensation based upon the wages I earned years ago.
 If I hadn't been hurt, I would be earning much more money now.
 That's not fair."
-That employee is right on both counts-it's not fair and he is stuck.
+That employee is right on both counts-he is stuck and it's not fair.
 (While injured workers receiving total disability benefits may be eligible for annual cost-of-living adjustments, the adjustments over the last ten years have averaged just 1.65%).

 Partial Wage Loss